 Interfaith Council of Contra Costa County

-The Winter Nights Program provides a clean, safe, and warm facility at night and a daytime services center during winter for homeless families with children and for homeless seniors.
+The Winter Nights Program provides a clean, safe, and warm facility at night and a daytime services center during winter for homeless families with children.
 The program will serve up to 30 persons at any given time.
 Congregations throughout central and east Contra Costa provide space, meals, and volunteers.
 Bedding will be provided, and professional staff will supervise the shelter 24 hours a day, seven days a week.
 If your congregation would like to participate, please contact the office of the Interfaith Council at (925)933-6030.

 Winter Nights Shelter last year provided:

 - A warm, safe place to sleep for 96 family members --majority children-- from October through May

 - Transportation to school each day for the children